Changissnz/nu_merchant_principal/README.md

 that have found their way into common dialogue, discussion, and other kinds of linguistic expression.
 For an encouraging remark, try "maybe next time".
-For a rationale on what is believed to be justice exemplified, "that's karma" and "what comes around goes around".
+For a rationale on what is believed to be justice exemplified, "that is karma" and "what comes around goes around".
 For telling another what they are in the totality of existence, "know your place in the circle of life".
 For admitting to the consequences of a bad decision